LN-Zap/lndk/docs/cli_commands.md

 Usage: lndk-cli [OPTIONS] <COMMAND>

 Commands:
-  decode     Decodes a bech32-encoded offer string into a BOLT 12 offer pay-offer  PayOffer pays a BOLT 12 offer, provided as a 'lno'-prefaced offer string help       Print this message or the help of the given subcommand(s)
+  decode       Decodes a bech32-encoded offer string into a BOLT 12 offer get-invoice  GetInvoice fetches a BOLT 12 Invoice for a BOLT 12 offer, provided as a 'lno'-prefaced offer string pay-offer    PayOffer pays a BOLT 12 offer, provided as a 'lno'-prefaced offer string help         Print this message or the help of the given subcommand(s)

 Options:
   -n, --network <NETWORK>              Global variables [default: regtest]